Good News: My friend Robert Franklin is running for Oklahoma State Superintendent of Public Instruction.

 The ironies:

-It is about school finance officials in Oklahoma, from the State Department of Education to many of the largest school districts, who have not correctly reasoned through a numerical issue that can be understood using mathematical analysis taught in first year algebra and required for graduation from Oklahoma high schools.
+It is about school finance officials in Oklahoma, from the State Department of Education to many of the largest school districts, who did not correctly reason through a numerical issue that can be understood using mathematical analysis taught in first year algebra and required for graduation from Oklahoma high schools.

-It is about a State Superintendent who professes great outrage that Tulsa Public Schools financial procedures did not prevent the loss of $600,000 due to fraud by a former employee, but his own agency’s failure to correctly understand the purpose and effect of the state aid formula, i.e. simple algebra, it administers has cost Tulsa Public Schools $3.5 million (and their finance officials didn’t know it).
+It was about a State Superintendent who professed great outrage that Tulsa Public Schools financial procedures did not prevent the loss of $600,000 due to fraud by a former employee, but his own agency’s failure to correctly understand the purpose and effect of the state aid formula, i.e. simple algebra, it administers in fact cost Tulsa Public Schools $3.5 million (and their finance officials didn’t know it).

 The Policy Implications:

-This failure by the State Department of Education has cost some 270 school districts $22.7 million.
+This failure by the State Department of Education cost some 270 school districts $22.7 million.

 A state legislator, probably relying on the misinformation from school finance officials, sponsored legislation that cost his own district, Bartlesville, $500,000.

-The Department administers the state aid statute which effectively apportions more than $4 billion in state revenues, yet those responsible apparently lack the numeracy skills to understand the formula’s financial impact on districts over time which can lead to other policy failures (there is a slow bleed that is penalizing districts like Tulsa that is not understood, but is easily fixed).
+The Department administers the state aid statute which effectively apportions more than $4 billion in state revenues, yet those responsible apparently lacked the numeracy skills to understand the formula’s financial impact on districts over time which, if uncorrected, can lead to other policy failures (there is a slow bleed that is penalizing districts like Tulsa that is not understood, but is easily fixed).

 An Introduction: